jimktrains/k4/README.md

 ## Macros

 I'm still working out exactly how macros should behave and work.
-I think I'm going to play around with Common Lisp and Rust macros.
+I think I'm going to play around with Common Lisp, Rust, and maybe Nim macros.
 Some initial thoughts can be seen in sample-002.

 ## Pattern Parameter Matching